angel-js/ngl.mock/README.md

   // get the `bar` factory function var barFactory = ngMock.module('foo').factory('bar');

-  // suppose you have used inline array annotation style:
+  // suppose we have used inline array annotation style:
   // the function to be tested is the last array item var bar = barFactory[barFactory.length - 1];